-Formal contract management review meetings will be held monthly at pre-agreed dates by Microsoft Teams meetings.
-The meeting should take place no later than 10 working days after the end of the calendar month.
-Documentation should be distributed in advance by the Supplier to the Authority at least 3 working days prior to the meeting.
+Formal contract management review meetings will be held monthly at pre-agreed dates via Microsoft Teams or at the Authority's offices.
+The meeting should take place no later than ten working days after the end of a calendar month.

 The formal contract management meeting will cover the following areas: